Key Takeaways

 So what?

 Start small.
 Pick one spreadsheet that causes you weekly headaches.
 Clean it up.
 Then automate it.
+If you're unsure which process to tackle first, our guide on choosing your first AI project walks you through it.

 Don't chase complex AI solutions yet.
-Focus on data hygiene first.
-Consistent naming.
-Regular backups.
-Clear ownership.
+Focus on data hygiene first: consistent naming, regular backups, clear ownership.

 The Australian government projects AI could add $142 billion to our economy by 2030.
 That value comes from businesses like yours making smarter decisions faster.
+And once your data is clean, you can start connecting your calendar, email, and tasks into one system that actually works together.

 Sources & Deep Dive Reading List